 BSc MClinRes MBChB MRCPCH PhD

-I am the convenor of the International Child Health Group, a specialty group of the Royal College of Paediatrics & Child Health.
-I also sit on the Paediatrics & Child Health Council of the Royal Society of Medicine.
+I am the convenor (chair) of the International Child Health Group, a specialty group of the Royal College of Paediatrics & Child Health.
 I was previously a trustee of the student global health charity Medsin (now Students for Global Health).

 My research aims to improve health for young children in low- and middle-income countries and currently focuses on the first thousand days which is a critical period for child growth and development.
 I am particularly interested in the role of Early Life Stress during this time.

-At LSHTM, I teach on the following modules: Basic Epidemiology, Epidemiology in Practice, and Design & Evaluation of Mental Health Programmes.
+At LSHTM, I taught on the following modules: Basic Epidemiology, Epidemiology in Practice, and Design & Evaluation of Mental Health Programmes.
+I have lectured on Early Childhood Development at UCL & Oxford.
 I started and directed a teaching programme for final year medical students "Countdown to Finals" at Newcastle University.